JoeTonDev/sentiment_analysis/README.md

-Sentiment analysis script written in Python.
-Extract sentiment scores and plots the distribution of the scores using matplotlib.
+The sentiment analysis script is written in Python.
+Extract sentiment scores and plot the distribution of the scores using Matplotlib.
 Rank the files based on sentiment and print them out.